irshath1022im/alsMedicineInventory-laravel8/README.md

     we need to setup auto create a badnumber for when ever we create a consumable items badge : na , expiry date: 31/12/2025

+    * remove the thumbnail option from item form
+    * remove the erp code validation, accept the duplication erp code